tarlen5/coursera_ml/README.md

 ### Unit 9: *Project 4-Image Classification with Neural Networks*
 * Dataset and learned hidden parameters (`Theta1` and `Theta2`) are same as in *Project 3*
-* In this project, we implemented
+* In this project was implemented
   * regularized cost function
   * backpropagation algorithm to compute gradient of nn cost function
   * A number of additional features were implemented as well, including randomizing the initial weights and checking the gradient